quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Notational Conventions

-Packet and frame diagrams use the format described in {{?RFC2360}} Section 3.1, with the following additional conventions:
+Packet and frame diagrams use the format described in Section 3.1 of {{?RFC2360}}, with the following additional conventions:

 \[x\]